elite174/music-app/README.md

-#iSearch
+# iSearch

-This is simple app for searching music in iTunes.
+[Search](https://elite174.github.io/music-app/) and listen to the music in iTunes.

+The application was created for teaching purposes.